cnrabaya/wordle-bot/README.md

 -   `PRTSC_KEY`: The key used for screen calibration (default: `[`).
 -   `MODEL_NAME`: The specific LLM to use (default: `gemini-2.5-flash`).
 -   `TEMPERATURE`: The creativity/randomness of the LLM's responses (default: `0.1`).

-## TODOs

--   Create a dedicated screenshot analyzer agent to generate constraints for word suggestions.
--   Implement a more robust LangChain chain for complex reasoning.
--   Improve token count tracking for cost optimization.